About LMLL’s Baseball Minors Division

-The Minors Division is an instructional, non-competitive baseball season for players of all abilities.
+The Baseball Minors Division is an instructional, non-competitive baseball season for players of all abilities.

-Eligibility: For birth dates born on/before August 31, 2014 and on/after August 31, 2013.
-Any player can play up to the A Division or down to Rookies, just email President@lmll.org.
-Girls are welcome to play Baseball Minors or Softball Rookies (1st/2nd grade softball).
+Eligibility: For birth dates born on/before August 31, 2015 and on/after August 31, 2014.
+Any player can play up to the A Division or down to Rookies, there is a 6 month band so just register directly on the website.

 Who can play?
-Minors division is for boys and girls.
 Players of all abilities are welcome.

 Where are games and practices?
 Minors Division games and practices are held at several fields in Lower Merion Township; locations vary with each game.
 Directions and locations of all baseball fields are provided at the Field Locations link on the tabs at left.
 A detailed schedule will also be emailed by your player’s team coach before the season starts in April.